smatiolids/astra-mcp-server/README.md

-                "type": "string", // The type of the parameter "required": 1, // Whether the parameter is required "operator": "$eq", // The operator to use to filter the parameter - if not filled, the operator is $eq "enum": ["baggage", "boarding", "check-in", "flight-status", "other"], // The enum of the parameter "embedding_model": "text-embedding-3-small" // The embedding model to use to generate the embedding },
+                "type": "string", // The type of the parameter "required": 1, // Whether the parameter is required "operator": "$eq", // The operator to use to filter the parameter - if not filled, the operator is $eq "expr": "date(departure_time) > date('today')", // The expression to use to filter the parameter - if not filled, the expression is not applied
+                "enum": ["baggage", "boarding", "check-in", "flight-status", "other"], // The enum of the parameter "embedding_model": "text-embedding-3-small", // The embedding model to use to generate the embedding "info": "indexed column" // The information about the parameter - indexed column, partition key, sorting key, vector column, etc.
+            },
             {
                 "param": "in_stock", // The name of the parameter